tormarod/destinos-THAC/README.md

 - **Fair Distribution**: Everyone gets exactly 1 item, ensuring equal opportunity
 - **Priority Respect**: Higher priority users get their top choices first
 - **Backup Visibility**: Users can see their next 20 backup allocations in different scenarios
+- **Configurable Simulation**: The `availableByPreference` calculation can simulate scenarios where the first X preferences of all users above are unavailable, providing more realistic backup options

+### AvailableByPreference Parameter:
+The `allocate(submissions, x)` function accepts an optional second parameter `x`:
+- **x = 0 (default)**: Standard backup calculation - only the user's own preferences are marked unavailable in scenarios
+- **x > 0**: The first X preferences of all users above the current user are marked as unavailable in the simulation, providing more realistic backup scenarios that account for potential competition from higher priority users

 ## 🎨 Frontend Features